internetcomputerpol/GhostMessages/README.md

 dApp link: https://d7szd-saaaa-aaaaj-aztva-cai.icp0.io/

+Domain Aress from Browser: https://ghostmessages.ink/
+## Good place to buy Domain 4 dApp on ICP:
-Domain Aress from Browser: https://ghostmessages.ink/ www.namecheap.com ( We can pay for domains with crypto it's Nice 😁 )
+www.namecheap.com ( We can pay for domains with crypto it's Nice 😁 )

 Have Fun !!!